 The entire cost for other universities’ MS programs range between 30 and 50 Lakh rupees, with the location being a major variable along with whether the university is state-run or private.

-Is it possible for a non-Computer Science graduate to pursue a PhD in Computer Science?
+Is it possible for a non-CS graduate to pursue a PhD in CS?

 It’s common for students outside computer science and electrical engineering to attend grad school in computer science.

-You should talk to your potential PhD supervisor(s) to get their input.
-Depending on the topic you’re going to research it might be more feasible.
+In addition, you should talk to your potential PhD supervisor(s) to get their input.
+Depending on the topic you’re going to research, it might be more feasible.

-Is it worth it to leave a well paying MNC job in India, a bachelors degree from a reputed college, parents, boy/girlfriend, college friends and the easy life in a city with the best climate, for some US university?
+Is it worth it to leave a well paying job in India for some MS in US university?

 Personally, I have met a lot of people from Premier institutes in India and even they agree that If you choose a good graduate school, you’ll learn much more than you can imagine.